How to hire German employees

 Prepare the job interview

-"Your applicant is not coming for a woolly story at macro level," says Kretschmar.
+"Your applicant is not coming for a vague story at the macro level," says Kretschmar.
 So what do you discuss?
 "Think about your sales target and market share.
 How much is this now and where does the business want to grow?
 Prepare your interview well and convince your candidate with clear content.
 That way, you avoid disappointment for the applicant and yourself."

 Specialist advice